lambertgarrido/lambertgarrido.github.io/index.md

 ## FAANG Stock Analysis

-You can use the [editor on GitHub](https://github.com/lambertgarrido/lambertgarrido.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 In the image below, the 5 FAANG stocks are plotted from May 2012.
 In order to better see the trends, the stock data is passed through a filter to remove some of the noise.
 The resulting plot (denoted as filtered in plot legend) shows more clearly the trends of each stock.

 The plot is interactive with 3 buttons on the lower left.